cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 can find the completed example project [here](https://github.com/cypress-io/cypress-component-examples/tree/main/nuxt-vue-2-cypress).

-Nuxt uses Vue 2 and Webpack under the hood, so you also need to install the Cypress Webpack Dev Server and Vue 2 adapter, as well as some devDependencies:
+Nuxt uses Vue 2 and webpack under the hood, so you also need to install the Cypress webpack Dev Server and Vue 2 adapter, as well as some devDependencies:

 ```sh
 npm install --save-dev cypress @cypress/vue@2 @cypress/webpack-dev-server html-webpack-plugin@4